-online activism community, eventually creating the M4BL, a coalition of 50 organisations.
-Following Zimmerman's acquittal in 2013, the M4BL gained more support online, eventually becoming a street movement following the murders of Eric Garner and Michael Brown, only one month apart.
+The Black Lives Matter movement and organization began as an affirmation and call to action against state-sanctioned violence, the seeming impunity with which the police kill African Americans, and the opacity of the investigations into police violence (Nolan, 2019, p.
+64).
+Following the murder of 17-year-old Trayvon Martin at the hands of George Zimmerman in 2012, the #Black Lives Matter began trending on Facebook and later on Twitter (Ray, 2020).
+The Black Lives Matter organization, founded after the movement's online presence, was born out of the work of Alicia Garza, Opal Tometi, and Patrisse Cullors (Ruffin III, 2021).
+BLM then joined other organizations in the fight against police brutality and the online activism community, eventually creating the Movement for Black Lives, a coalition of 50 organizations (ICTJ, 2021).
+Following Zimmerman's acquittal in 2013, the Movement for Black Lives gained more support online, eventually becoming a street movement following the murders of Eric Garner and Michael Brown, only one month apart.
 In July 2014, Eric Garner was killed by officer Daniel Pantaleo in Staten Island, New York.
 When attempting arrest, Pantaleo put Garner in a chokehold, a move banned by the NYPD in 1993.
-Garner lost consciousness and was taken to a nearby hospital. where he would be pronounced dead an hour later.
+Garner lost consciousness and was taken to a nearby hospital, where he would be pronounced dead an hour later.
 A witness recorded Pantaleo's unlawful actions, and the footage went viral online.
 Then in August of 2014, Michael Brown was killed at the hands of police officer Darren Wilson in Ferguson, Missouri.
-The online movement #BlackLivesMatter garnered international attention, and thousands of protesters across the US marched for black lives.
+The online movement #BlackLivesMatter garnered international attention, and thousands of protesters across the US marched for Black Lives (Ray, 2020; Nolan, 2019).
 Both Wilson and Pantaleo faced grand juries.
-Both grand juries chose not to indict the former officers for the murder of Brown and Garner, respectively.
-Since Ferguson, an international coalition of over 50 organisations with thousands of participants has been created in the M4BL.
+Both grand juries chose not to indict the former officers for the murder of Brown and Garner, respectively (Ostertag, 2019).
+Since Ferguson, an international coalition of over 50 organizations with thousands of participants has been created in the Movement for Black Lives (Ray, 2020).

 After Ferguson, police brutality and protests against it continued.
-The frequency with which police abused and killed black people did not slow after these protests began.
-In fact, as journalist Wesley Lowery would note as he spent eight months:
+The frequency with which police abused and killed Black people did not slow after these protests began.
+In fact, as journalist Wesley Lowery would note as he spent eight months,

-visiting city after city to report on and understand the social movement that vowed to awaken a sleeping nation and insisted it begin to truly value black life.
+"visiting city after city to report on and understand the social movement that vowed to awaken a sleeping nation and insisted it begin to truly value black life.
 Each day, it seemed, there was another shooting.
-In city after city, I found officers whose actions were at worst criminal and at best lacked racial sensitivity, and black and brown bodies disproportionately gunned down by those sworn to serve and protect.
+In city after city, I found officers whose actions were at worst criminal and at best lacked racial sensitivity, and black and brown bodies disproportionately gunned down by those sworn to serve and protect."
+(Lowery, 2017).